jslate/adventure/README.md

 # adventure
-chooose your own aventure like DSL
+Very simple chooose your own aventure like DSL.
+See `my_game.rb` for example usage.